Frequently Asked Questions for consumers with vehicles on rent or lease during the COVID-19 pandemic

 - All inspections are done in a distanced way and keys are being placed into bags so no contact is made.
 In some instances we are inspecting and collecting separately

 - Where possible and safe for all parties, bulk vehicle collections are being scheduled

 Q: The leasing company have advised they are coming to collect/deliver my vehicle, how will this be done safely?

-A: The leasing company should be in touch prior to the collection or delivery to advise you of the process, this may include:
+A: The leasing company or their collection agent should be in touch prior to the collection or delivery to advise you of the process, this may include:

 - What you should do with the keys or documentation (ideally these should be placed in an envelope)

 - Alternatives to signing anything, this may include recording your verbal consent to the vehicle being removed and or acknowledging any damage

 - Advice on sanitising surfaces in the vehicle